koitsu/tcecosystem-guide/content/thorchain/queues.md

 THORChain has two (2) kinds of queues that pertain directly to outbound
 transactions: the Scheduled Queue, and the Outbound Queue.

 You can see both of these queues using the [9R THORChain Tracker].
+If you want to see see both queues on a single page, visit the Tracker's [/pending endpoint] instead.

 ## Scheduled Queue